jzpetrillo/tattoo-record/replit.md

 **Background Jobs**: A scheduler runs periodic cleanup tasks, such as removing expired 24-hour stories and their associated media from Cloudinary.

 **API Design**: RESTful endpoints follow resource-based naming conventions with standard HTTP methods.
 Routes are organized by domain (auth, posts, messages, livestream, etc.) in the routes registry.
+The `/api/users/:id` endpoint intelligently handles both numeric IDs and string usernames, detecting the parameter type and routing to the appropriate storage method.

 ### Data Storage Solutions